AmibeSkyfy16/EnderBackpack/README.md

 |   12   | 5*9 = 45         |
 |   36   | 6*9 = 54         |

-You can create your own ***sizes*** by settings a time in millis as key and a number of rows as value
+You can create your own ***sizes*** by settings a time in millisecond as key and a number of rows as value

 max rows is 6